spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/vmware-vsphere-airgap-instructions.md

 ## Instructions

-Complete the following steps before deploying the air gapped VerteX installation.
+Complete the following steps before deploying the airgap VerteX installation.

 1. Log in to your vCenter environment.

 2. Create a vSphere VM and Template folder with the name `spectro-templates`.
-Ensure this folder is accessible by the user account you will use to deploy the air gapped VerteX installation.
+Ensure this folder is accessible by the user account you will use to deploy the airgap VerteX installation.

 3. Use the URL below to import the Operating System and Kubernetes distribution OVA required for the install.
 Place the OVA in the `spectro-templates` folder.
 Refer to the [Import Items to a Content Library](https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-vm-administration/GUID-B413FBAE-8FCB-4598-A3C2-8B6DDA772D5C.html?hWord=N4IghgNiBcIJYFsAOB7ATgFwAQYKbIjDwGcQBfIA) guide for information about importing an OVA in vCenter.